 Heaven and earth will pass away, but my words will not pass away.

 — Luke 21:33

-v.
-21:33 is cited in the Formula of Concord's Solid Declaration, Article 7: Holy Supper (SD 7.43) as a refernce to the eternal nature of Jesus' promises, particularly around the Lord's Supper.
+Verse 33 is cited in Formula of Concord, Solid Declaration, Article 7: Holy Supper (SD 7.43) as a reference to the eternal nature of Jesus' promises, particularly around the Lord's Supper.

-v.
-21:34 is cited in the Augsburg Confession, Article 26: Concerning the Distinction of Foods (AC 26.35), and in the Apology of the Augsburg Confession, Article 15: Human Traditions in the Church (AP 15.46).
-Both of these references are about controling the body through self-discipline.
-Significant emphasis is, not surprizingly, made to the distinction between disciplines for the sake of discipleship and God's salvation.
-The Augsburg Confession refernce makes a helpful point, the point of such discipline "should not serve the purpose of earning grace but of keeping the body in a condition that does not prevent performing the duties required by one's calling" (AC 26.38).
-The point of self-discipline is for the sake of effectively serving the neighbors God gives you.
+Verse 34 is cited in The Augsburg Confession, Article 26: Concerning the Distinction of Foods (AC 26.35), and in Apology of the Augsburg Confession, Article 15: Human Traditions in the Church (AP 15.46).
+Both of these references are about controlling the body through self-discipline.
+Significant emphasis is, not surprisingly, made to the distinction between disciplines for the sake of discipleship and disciplines that arise from God's salvation.
+The Augsburg Confession reference makes a helpful point, that such discipline "should not serve the purpose of earning grace but of keeping the body in a condition that does not prevent performing the duties required by one's calling" (AC 26.38).
+Self-discipline enables us to effectively serve the needs of the neighbors God gives you.

-v.
-21:36 is cited in a footnote of the Large Catecism, The Lord's Prayer, Intoduction (LC 3.3.) as an encouragement to prayer.
+Verse 36 is cited in a footnote of The Large Catechism, The Lord's Prayer, Introduction (LC 3.3.4, n.
+164) as an encouragement to prayer.

 Two questions come to my mind with these texts and the above references:

 What practices do we have that keep us ready to serve our neighbor?

 How are we training ourselves to watch for and announce the coming reign of Jesus?

 This leads me, then, to a final question: How do these two questions relate to each other?